trainphreak/SketchMap/README.md

 <h3>  Configuration: </h3>
 <ul>
-  <li>default-max-dimension: (int) The maximum size of a sketchmap that can be created by a player without the defaultexempt permission</li>
+  <li>default-max-dimension: # The maximum size of a sketchmap that can be created by a player without the defaultexempt permission</li>
 </ul>